Battle of Sacheon (1592)

 The Battle of Sacheon was a naval engagement on May 29, 1592 (Gregorian: July 8, 1592) during the Imjin War (1592–98).
 It occurred at Sacheon where Yi Sunsin's fleet managed to destroy 13 large Japanese ships.
 It was the first battle of Admiral Yi's 2nd Campaign in the Imjin War, between Japan and Korea, when the turtle ship was first used.

 Prelude

-Yi Sunsin received news from Won Gyun that the Japanese were already at Sacheon and the surrounding area.
+Yi Sunsin received news from Wŏn Kyun that the Japanese were already at Sacheon and the surrounding area.
 Fearing that they were planning an attack on Yeosu, Yi Sunsin set sail with 26 warships on May 29 (Gregorian: July 8).
-He met up with Won Gyun at Noryang and ordered him to mop up stragglers after the battle and then approached Sacheon.
+He met up with Wŏn Kyun at Noryang and ordered him to mop up stragglers after the battle and then approached Sacheon.

 Situation at Sacheon

 Admiral Yi scrutinized the surrounding area.
 A large cliff overlooked the city and Japanese soldiers seemed to move about everywhere in the city.
 Twelve very large Japanese warships were anchored in the harbor, along with numerous other smaller ships.
 Admiral Yi knew that he could not attack the Japanese in a spearhead assault because he knew that the Japanese could direct arquebus fire down on the Koreans from the top of the cliffs.

 Admiral Yi wanted to fight the Japanese in the sea where there was more room to maneuver.
 Hoping to draw the Japanese into open waters, he turned his battleships around and withdrew.
 Apparently, the Japanese commander had been observing the Korean movements and quickly ordered his captains to take a portion of the fleet anchored at Sacheon and attack the Koreans when he saw them withdraw.
 Taking the bait, the Japanese pursued the Koreans.